manus-team/Luaga/README.md

 Which file is doing what and why?

-Where are the files loacted and is there location in the $PATH variable?
+Where are the files loacted and is there location in the $PATH variable? on the 3: ansible_log dnsmasq.leases cameratest.py camStream.sh

+Pictures are getting first saved in home on the Zeros first and then get transported (by what or whom) to the /scans folder on the 3.

 Where?
 On the 3 there is a config file for dhcp where all mac addresses and there associated IP-Adresses are listed.

 On the 3 there is dnsmasq as a dhcp-server running ??
+To check if it's running use systemctl status dnsmasq.service dnsmasq.conf zeros.conf

 On the 3 there is a file /etc/network/interfaces where e.g. the broadcast Address defined.

-The scanner.sh is a Bashscript by Noah.
+The scanner.sh is a Bashscript on the 3 (written by Noah).
 It allows to check the connections of the Zeros to the Pi3, to scan and to shutdown the Zeros and the Pi3.
 Contr+C to stop this Program is disabled.

+To check which Pis are connected you can scan the wlanTele2-network (if you are in as well) with "nmap -sn 192.168.1.0/24

 ## Hardware+Software Setup